 In our everyday life we often hear information on stock indexes.
 There is no person who hasn’t heard about the Dow Jones Index but there are not that many people who completely understand what these indexes are about and what it means for you personally.

-Becoming an investor is a long way and there are many schools and methods of predicting and evaluating the market.
+Becoming an investor is a long way, and there are many schools and methods of predicting and evaluating the market.
 Stock Market Indexes are essential on your way.
-However there are thousands of indexes from major stock market indexes as Dow Jones to Samurai Bond Market, and you always have a wide range of choices of which one you want to look at.
+However, there are thousands of indexes from major stock market indexes such as Dow Jones to Samurai Bond Market, and you always have a wide range of choices of which one you want to look at.
+Below there is a stock market index explained, so stick with us here.

 What is a Stock Market Index?

+Let’s start with the stock market index definition.
 To put it simply, there is a wide range of companies in industries of all kinds.
-Each index collects data on performance from these companies in order to build a whole picture that would help investors to evaluate and compare ongoing prices with previous prices to calculate the performance of the market.
-Later in the article we will talk a little bit more about different stock indexes, but for example, if you’re interested in technology you should definitely check the Nasdaq index that evaluates this particular field.
+Each index collects performance data from these companies to build a whole picture that would help investors evaluate and compare ongoing prices with previous ones.
+So, the definition of a stock index is an index that measures a stock market performance.
+Later in the article, we will talk a little bit more about different stock indexes that fall within the given stock index definition.
+But, if you’re interested in, let's say, technology, you should definitely check the Nasdaq index that evaluates this particular field.

 Types of Stock Market Indexes

-What are the different stock indexes?
-There are different ways to classify different indexes: by weight, by coverage, by ethical investing factors.
-For example, coverage indexes are extremely useful when we talk about a certain country or region, for example, one of the most famous indexes in the world is S&P 500 that tracks the performance of 500 largest companies in the US.
+What are the different stock indexes, and which of them can categorize under stock market indexes definition?
+There are various ways to classify different indexes: by weight, coverage, and ethical investing factors.
+For example, coverage indexes are extremely useful when we talk about a certain country or region.
+One of the most famous indexes in the world is the S&P 500, which tracks the performance of the 500 largest companies in the US.

 What are the major stock indexes?
-Four of most popular ones:
+Four of the most popular ones:

 Dow Jones Industrial Average (DJI)

-Dow Jones Industrial Average is a price-weighted measurement index of 30 most notable companies such as Coca-Cola, Disney, Walmart, McDonalds and Boeing.
+What it is: The Dow Jones Industrial Average is a price-weighted measurement index of the 30 most notable companies, such as Coca-Cola, Disney, Walmart, McDonald's, and Boeing.
 Since 1896 the list of companies has changed 55 times.

 Interesting Fact: General Electric was present in the list from 1896 up to 2018, when it was outrun by pharmaceutical and IT companies.

-We hear about the Dow Jones index on a regular basis on the news and it is considered one of the main tools for investors.
+Why it matters: We hear about the Dow Jones index on a regular basis on the news, and it is considered one of the main tools for investors.
 However, there is some criticism that comes from the fact that companies in the list are assigned based on their stock price, which is called a price-weighted measurement model.
 Other stock market indexes are weighted using the market capitalization model.

 NASDAQ (IXIC)